 “Murray’s own love of food and food writing informs the narrative, and she skillfully dramatizes the scenes of summertime sowing and depicts her many colorful co-workers.
 Murray eschews poetic waxing on her subject and focuses closely on the action and the hard, hard work …” –Publishers Weekly

-In my non-oyster life, I freelance for various publications like Boston magazine, Food & Wine, and Edible Boston.
+In my non-oyster life, I am the managing editor of Nashville Lifestyles magazine and freelance for various publications like Food & Wine, Modern Farmer and Thrillist.
 Here are a few clips.

 “Swim-Up Dinner Party,” Food & Wine, August 2012